 A deferred tax asset is recognised only to the extent that it is probable that future taxable profits will be available against which the asset can be recovered.
 The Directors have considered the assumptions underpinning the recognition of the asset and as a consequence of the 10 April 2015 GEC announcement which reduced the need for new long term debt issuance for the foreseeable future and the change in functional currency to USD with the foreign exchange exposure.
-As a result, the Company has recorded no deferred tax asset for the period ending 30 June 2023, (31 December 2022: \$Nil).
+The Company is not recognising the deferred tax assets because of FX loss.
+As a result, the Company has recorded no deferred tax asset for the period ending 30 June 2023 (31 December 2022: \$Nil).

-The Company has an unrecognized deferred tax asset at period end of \$20 million (31 December 2022: \$20 million) which relates to losses carried forward.
+The Company has an unrecognized deferred tax asset at period end of \$75 million (31 December 2022: \$73 million) which relates to losses carried forward.